The standard configuration object for gems.

 Output:

-.
-The order of combinations is indeterminate.
+The order of the yielded combinations is not guaranteed.

 .